tmux-python/tmuxp/doc/about_tmux.rst

 Installing tmux
 ===============

-Tmux is packaged on most Linux and BSD systems.
+tmux is packaged on most Linux and BSD systems.

 For the freshest results on how to get tmux installed on your system, "How to install tmux on <my distro>" will do, as directions change and are